alexch/codelikethis/public/lessons/javascript_intro/common_operators.md

 "cheese"++ // => NaN
 ```
-> NOTE: increment and decrement only work on the numbers
+> NOTE: increment and decrement only work on numbers

 ---